practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 <br/>

-Out of the first random binary digits, this program - after some dialog with the user on the console - is creating a password of printable, random characters of the desired length.
+Out of the first random binary digits, this program - after some dialog with the user on the console - is creating a password of printable, random characters of the desired length:

+(TBD: refer to rest of the Python program below with a page internal link? )

 #### Reading user input from the keyboard into a string